 She was a partner at Schroder Ventures, a venture capital firm specializing in health care and life science investments.
-She has also served as a partner in the Silicon Valley Social Venture Fund (SV2) and serves on the Dean’s Advisory Board for the Harvard Chan School of Public Health.
+She has also served as a partner in the Silicon Valley Social Venture Fund (SV2).

 Previously, Dr. Golden worked at Genentech, and was an Assistant Professor of Public Health at Boston University Medical School.
 She is the author of peer reviewed publications in the New England Journal of Medicine, Health Education Quarterly, and Health Affairs.
 As a public health researcher, Susan focused on the quality of health care, and designed health promotion and disease prevention programs.

-Dr. Golden received her doctorate form the Harvard School of Public Health; did her post doctoral fellowship at UCSF in Health Policy; and attended Harvard Business School’s Program for Management Development.
+Dr. Golden received her doctorate from the Harvard School of Public Health; did her post doctoral fellowship at UCSF in Health Policy; and attended Harvard Business School’s Program for Management Development.

 Phone: (415) 699-5717